Azure-Samples/openai-end-to-end-baseline/README.md

    You'll need to sign in if this is the first time you are connecting through the jump box.

-1. Open Azure AI Studio by clicking the **Launch studio** button.
+1. Open the Azure AI Foundry portal by clicking the **Launch studio** button.

    This will take you directly into the 'Chat with Wikipedia project'.
-In the future, you can find all your AI Studio hubs and projects by going to <https://ai.azure.com>.
+In the future, you can find all your AI Foundry hubs and projects by going to <https://ai.azure.com>.

 1. Click on **Prompt flow** in the left navigation.